Steve Scalise Was Shot. Here's What You Need to Know

 Multiple people were shot, including House Majority Whip Steve Scalise, while Republican lawmakers were practicing for a congressional baseball game at a Virginia field on Wednesday, officials said.
-A suspect was in custody and victims were being taken to hospitals, according to police.
+A suspect is in custody, and five victims were being taken to hospitals, according to police.

 Here’s what to know about the shooting.